Power Line Carrier Communication (PLCC) using KQ-130F / KQ-330 and Arduino

-Here we have 4 different projects about Power line communication using KQ-130F / KQ-330 and Arduino.
+Here we have 4 different projects about Power line carrier communication (PLCC) using KQ-130F / KQ-330 module and Arduino.

 Power line communication using KQ-130F and Arduino